Socialist Party of India (1955)

-The Socialist Party of India, also known as Socialist Party (Lohia Group), the Lohia Socialists or by its Hindi language abbreviation SOPA (सोपा), was a political party in India from 1955 to 1964.
+The Socialist Party of India, also known as Socialist Party (Lohia Group), the Lohia Socialists or by its Hindi language abbreviation SOPA, was a political party in India from 1955 to 1964.
 The party emerged out of a split in the Praja Socialist Party in 1955.
 The party was led by Dr. Ram Manohar Lohia, who had served as general secretary of the Praja Socialist Party.
 The Socialist Party had representation in the parliament of India as well in several state legislative assemblies.
 The strength of the party was concentrated in the Hindi belt, in particular after having suffered splits in Andhra Pradesh and Madras State 1958–1959.
 The Socialist Party would raise caste-related demands, breaking with socialist orthodoxy which had focused mainly on economic class issues.
 In 1964 a reunification with the remnants of the Praja Socialist Party took place, resulting in the formation of the Samyukta Socialist Party.